Theocrat/code-logo/README.md

 __setx__ | `setx (value)` | Move the turtle to the x-coordinate *value* __sety__ | `setx (value)` | Move the turtle to the y-coordinate *value*

+## Planned Work

+This is my TODO list – a set of things I want to implement next.

+  1. Implement a `goto` command, which can be used with pen down
+  2. Implement a `pc` color to set the pen color of the stroke
+  3. Implement a floating tab to print the values of variables.
+  4. Implement a floating tab to print a log of past commands executed.

 **NOTE:** Only integer variable support has been implemented so far.
 Access the 7 value of a variable using the colon operator.
 For instance, if the variable name is `bear`, then its value is accessed using `:bear`